 Remember, our pre-tour history talks are free and open to the public.
 There is no requirement to purchase anything, so why not stop in and find out what important history will shape the ghost stories we present?

 Where can I park?

 There is usually plenty of on street parking in Sharpsburg near the meeting place.
-Please do not park in the first block of South Mechanic Street near Nutter's Ice Cream.
+There is a town parking lot in the first block off S. Mechanic Street, but please do not park on the street in the first block of South Mechanic Street near Nutter's Ice Cream.
 Parking on the street is usually available on North Mechanic Street and also on West Main Street.
 There is a bank parking lot that is used in the evenings on North Mechanic Street.

 Should I tip the guide?

 Most people do, but there is absolutely no obligation or expectation.
 We recommend offering a gratuity if your guide meets your expectations for an enjoyable and entertaining tour.
 Our guides are dedicated and knowledgeable curators of Sharpsburg stories and history.
 They invest a substantial amount of time preparing for each tour and acquiring authentic clothing to enhance the tour experience.
 If you enjoyed the tour please share your appreciation with your guide by extending a gratuity.
 A usual gratuity is in the range of 10% to 20% of the cost of the tickets purchased for the tour.